Microelectromechanical system oscillator: Typical applications

 MEMS oscillators are replacing quartz oscillators in a variety of applications such as computing, consumer, networking, communications, automotive and industrial systems.

 Programmable MEMS oscillators can be used in most applications where fixed-frequency quartz oscillators are used, such as PCI-Express, SATA, SAS, PCI, USB, Gigabit Ethernet, MPEG video, and cable modems.

 MEMS clock generators are useful in complex systems that require multiple frequencies, such as data servers and telecom switches.

 MEMS real-time clocks are used in systems that require precise time measurements.
 Smart meters for gas and electricity are an example that is consuming significant quantities of these devices.

-The “X” in the names of oscillator types originally denoted “crystal”.
+The "X" in the names of oscillator types originally denoted "crystal".
 Some manufacturers have adopted this convention to include MEMS oscillators.
-Others are substituting “M” for “X” (as in “VCMO” versus “VCXO”) to differentiate MEMS-based oscillators from quartz-based oscillators.
+Others are substituting "M" for "X" (as in "VCMO" versus "VCXO") to differentiate MEMS-based oscillators from quartz-based oscillators.

 Limitations

 MEMS oscillators may be detrimentally affected by helium.
-A helium leak in a hospital caused mass failure of devices using MEMS oscillators in 2018.
+In 2018, a helium leak from a hospital MRI machine caused widespread failure of nearby iPhones due to their MEMS oscillators.
 A helium concentration of as little as 2% has been shown to cause complete failure of a MEMS oscillator.